DHI/mikeio/docs/mesh.md

 Projection: UTM-33
 ```

-Apart from the common [dfsu-geometry properties and methods](./dfu-mesh-overview.md#mike-io-flexible-mesh-geometry), `Mesh` has the following properties and methods:
+In addition to the common [dfsu-geometry properties and methods](./dfu-mesh-overview.md#mike-io-flexible-mesh-geometry), `Mesh` has the following properties and methods:

 ```{eval-rst}